Helping you grow closer to God

 Why is it that as soon as we get that house, that job, that car, that, "you-fill-in-the-blank," the shine wears off so quickly - the horizon just keeps moving, and we never really experience peace?
 In this series, Chip unmasks a vicious opponent that's constantly poised to steal our peace and create an all-consuming discontent.
 If you’re ready for a spiritual journey of adventure and an intimacy with God like you’ve never known before, this series, from Philippians, Chapter 4, is the road map you're looking for.More from this series

-Well, we are going to go on a little journey together, and if history and my experience is any indicator of the future, some of you will literally mark this as a major turning point in your life.
+Well, we are going to go on a little journey together, and if history and my experience is any indicator of the future, some of you will literally mark this weekend, in this room, as a major turning point in your life.

 Because we’re going to give you the final installment on contentment.
 We’re going to give you the last secret.
 The last part.
-But at the end of the service, you know, I hate it when people sneak things up on you, at the end of the service, I will give you an opportunity to make a very specific decision.
+I will give you an opportunity to make a very specific decision.
 And that decision will activate the faith component in this process of contentment.

 Number one on the checklist, by way of review, is that we need to understand, contentment is learned; Philippians 4:10 to 13.